 The following are some Sub-Zero refrigerator parts that often need to be replaced:

 - Compressor start relay—First, check the wiring in your start relay.
 If there's a wiring issue, then fixing this may solve the overall issue.
 Otherwise, replacing the compressor start relay may be necessary as the start relay is the part that sends the compressor the current needed to operate.

 - Temperature control thermostat—The control thermostat has two main working parts.
 The tubing inside the refrigerator senses the temperature of the air inside the fridge while the component located in the control housing turns your compressor on and off based on the temperature readings from the sensor.
 If either one of these parts is malfunctioning, you may need to replace the entire temperature control thermostat.

-- Electronic power control board—Your power control board, or PCB, controls the refrigerator’s compressor as well as the defrost cycle.
-If the PCB isn’t reading temperatures correctly, if it fails to start the compressor or if it fails to start the defrost cycle properly, then it may need to be replaced.
+- Electronic control board—Your control board controls the refrigerator’s compressor as well as the defrost cycle.
+If the control board isn’t reading temperatures correctly, if it fails to start the compressor or if it fails to start the defrost cycle properly, then it may need to be replaced.